The Retention Connection: How Smart MLMs Drive Increased Revenue

 The MLM model is all about relationships.
 Don’t ever take your field representatives for granted.
 It’s important to continuously reinforce their role and recognize their reasons for becoming a representative for your brand.
 Nurture relationships by connecting with them regularly, both as a group and individually.
 Create a strong community that makes it easy for them to connect with their peers for support and advice.
 Reaching out, formally and informally, can be the difference-maker in why someone goes from a handful of sales to building a broader network well beyond their family and friends.

 People become MLM representatives because they believe in the product, and they want to share it with others.
 The MLM’s role is to give them the tools they need to promote and sell the products and expand their network.
 Your MLM software plays a pivotal role.
-From online marketing and livestream selling events through payment processing and sales tax calculation, a comprehensive, easy-to-use software solution is key.
+From online marketing to payment processing and sales tax calculation, a comprehensive, easy-to-use software solution is key.
 Up the game with integrated customer relationship management tools, gift cards, and loyalty programs.
 With the right software, you can help make success almost turnkey for representatives.

 Related: Relationships Matter: The Right MLM Software for Success